-Finally, businesses that process more than $5,000 per year can choose the Enterprise Solution, a tailored payment processing solution that provides users with premium services.
+- Enterprise Solution – This is for businesses that process more than $5,000 per year and includes a tailored payment processing solution that provides users with premium services.

-Technically, Stripe is more than just a payment gateway—it’s a fully customizable, all-in-one payment processing system that includes a merchant account, the ability to process most types of payments (both online and in-person) in 25 currencies, and tons of additional features.
-This platform is designed especially for ecommerce businesses, though Stripe also counts heavy-hitters like Google, Uber, and Facebook among its customers.
+Stripe is a fully customizable, all-in-one payment processing system that includes a merchant account, the ability to process most types of payments (both online and in-person) in 25 currencies, and tons of additional features.
+This platform is designed especially for e-commerce businesses.

-Other than their Customized plan—a bespoke service for businesses with large payment volumes—Stripe offers one service plan with a flat-rate payment structure:
+In addition to its Customized plan, Stripe offers one service plan with a flat-rate payment structure:

 Amazon Pay only works for ecommerce businesses, so if you have a physical location as well as an ecommerce store, you may want to look into all-in-one payment processors that enable both online and in-person transactions.
 Square, Clover, and QuickBooks POS are among the best, most comprehensive POS systems for small businesses.
 All of these providers offer a range of physical hardware that can process in-person payments, in addition to digital payment processing.